Over the past twenty years, I have used and practiced a large number of languages, libraries and other tools. Here is a list that I particularly like:

 This software controlled various autonomous sensors by RF or GSM.

-I had to reverse-engineer the legacy software whose sources were not available (subcontracting conflict).
+I had to reverse-engineer the legacy software whose sources were not available (conflict between the client and his subcontractor).

 July 2012, November 2013 (1 year, 4 months)